Ahmetkazann/Local-llm/README.md

+## What This Project Offers
+This boilerplate provides a complete starting point for building your local AI assistant:
+* **Chatbot UI:** A clean, user-friendly interface powered by Chainlit/Streamlit to interact with your model.
+* **Basic Template:** A ready-to-use codebase skeleton, making it easy to swap models or prompt structures.
+* **Chat History:** Built-in memory management to keep track of the conversation context seamlessly.
 # The Local LLM Crash Course - Build Your Own GPT in 2 hours!
 This is the courseware and Codespace for the [The Local LLM Crash Course - Build Your Own GPT in 2 hours](https://www.udemy.com/course/the-local-llm-crash-course-build-a-hugging-face-ai-chatbot/?referralCode=EAD6017AA0001257DD9A)!
 Have fun with the course and use the Q&A if you run into any issues!